daronphang/coding_resources/javascript/react/routing.md

 ## Routing:
 To prevent page from reloading, use Link from react-router-dom.
+Do not use href.
 To add CSS class to active router link, use NavLink.

 ```
 npm install react-router-dom